 Taraneh Hemami Organizes Pop-Up Bazaar Exploring Iranian Political Activism

-Taraneh Hemami (2012 Visual Arts) premieres her Creative Capital-supported project, Theory of Survival: Fabrications, at Southern Exposure in San Francisco, September 5 – October 25.
+Taraneh Hemami (2012 Awardee) premieres her Creative Capital project, Theory of Survival: Fabrications, at Southern Exposure in San Francisco, September 5–October 25, 2014.
 Drawing inspiration from a traditional Persian marketplace, Fabrications takes the form of a pop-up bazaar featuring work by 12 California-based Iranian artists exploring decades of collective activism and revolutionary actions inside Iran and in its larger diaspora.
 Within a labyrinth of niches and patterned archways designed by the H. Majd Design Group, the Fabrications bazaar is a site for gathering and exchange focused on Iranian political and cultural historical moments.
 Market booths overflow with handcrafted and manufactured objects; a library boasts a growing collection of publications and archives; and a teahouse becomes a stage for performances, games and storytelling.

 Jenny Gill: How do you see your role in this project?
 As artist, as curator, as historian—or all of the above?

 Taraneh Hemami: I would add organizer, facilitator, archivist, producer as well—all part of my art practice of the last decade.
 I have primarily been interested in creating opportunities for creative exchange between multi-generational artists, especially of Iranian descent, to invest and decipher the layered histories we share that connect and separate us.
 The conversations and the exchange amongst the artists and with the audiences are at the center of the Theory of Survival project.
 Rather than a singular voice—one point of view—the complexity of the subject is reflected in the multiplicity of responses and impressions, reiterations and remembrances.